mustfakara/mustfakara/README.md

  - Get more information about Networking,
  - Figure out the database constructions and data structure and algorithms.
- - Be aware and raise awareness of people about the Cyber Threats
+ - Be aware and raise awareness of people using technologies everywhere.
  - Make yourself Python Chef;
  - Respect,
  -